styled-components/styled-components/CONTRIBUTING.md

 4. Update the [CHANGELOG.md](./CHANGELOG.md) with the new version number, add a new Unreleased section at the top and edit the links at the bottom so everything is linked correctly
 5. Commit the Changelog changes with `git commit -m 'Update CHANGELOG'`
 6. Push the branch to the repo with `git push -u origin <branchname>`
-7. Run `npm run publish`.
+7. Run `yarn run publish`.
 This will run `test` cases, check for `flow` and `lint` errors and then start the `lerna publish` process.
 You will prompted to choose the next versions for all the packages including `styled-components`.
 (Note: Packages which are marked as `private` will not be published to `npm`, choose any version for them).
 8. Congratulations, you just published a new release of `styled-components`! :tada: Let everybody know on Twitter, in our community and all the other places

 ## Credits